|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During November 1944 the crash site was located by an Australia New Guinea Administrative Unit (ANGAU) patrol, after the Australian Army occupied the Gasmata area.
 The remains of the crew were recovered and later identified as two individuals, but it was not possible to identify them individually.

 The three deceased crew members were officially declared dead the day of the mission.
-After the recovery of remains the crew were buried at Bitapaka War Cemetery (Rabaul War Cemetery) in collective grave D. A. 2-4.
+The three crew were buried at Rabaul (Bita Paka) War Cemetery at collective grave D. A. 2-4.

 The wreckage of this Hudsons remains in situ.